MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### The aerial or satellite imagery is out of date

-Vespucci uses the [JOSM Imagery Sources](https://josm.openstreetmap.de/wiki/Maps) for configuring the available backgrounds, just as the browser embedded editor iD and other applications do.
+Vespucci uses the [JOSM Imagery Sources](https://josm.openstreetmap.de/wiki/Maps) for configuring the available backgrounds, or you can switch to using the "editor layer index" (ELI) that is very similar.
 The contents cover essentially all imagery that can legitimately be used for OpenStreetMap purposes.
-If you believe the imagery for a specific region is out of date or there are better sources you should preferably update the [JOSM Imagery Sources](https://josm.openstreetmap.de/wiki/Maps), or [open an issue on the JOSM issue tracker](https://josm.openstreetmap.de/newticket?component=Wiki%20content&keywords=imagery)
+If you believe the imagery for a specific region is out of date or there are better sources you should preferably update the [JOSM Imagery Sources](https://josm.openstreetmap.de/wiki/Maps), or [open an issue on the JOSM issue tracker](https://josm.openstreetmap.de/newticket?component=Wiki%20content&keywords=imagery).

 #### How can I add a custom (aerial/satellite) imagery layer